AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 </div>
 <p></p>

-In p5js there is no out-of-the-box method for doing so, except rectangular shapes where the 5th to 8th parameters can be used for that purpose.
+In p5js there is no out-of-the-box method for doing so, except when it comes to rectangular shapes, where the 5th to 8th parameters can be used for that purpose.
 You could technically do it with a series of curveVertex() calls, however that strategy doesn't offer much control.
 Here's another sketch that I made during #GENUARY2022, which also makes use of the same algorithm, even if it might not be as obvious:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">